State, federal authorities expected to file antitrust lawsuits against Facebook on Wednesday

 The states are coordinating their lawsuit with the Federal Trade Commission, which joined the attorneys general in opening a probe into Facebook last year.
 The agency also plans to file as soon as Wednesday, the sources said, and its case is expected to track at least the broad contours of the states’ claims, which The Washington Post first reported last month.

-A spokesman for James, the attorney general of New York, declined to comment.
+A spokesman for James declined to comment.
 The FTC also declined to comment.
 Facebook did not immediately respond to a request for comment.

 Facebook will have to pay a record-breaking fine for violating users’ privacy.
 But the FTC wanted more.